Linuxbrew/brew/share/doc/homebrew/Formula-Cookbook.md

 ## Check for dependencies

-The `README` probably tells you about dependencies and Homebrew or OS X probably already has them.
+The `README` probably tells you about dependencies and Homebrew or macOS probably already has them.
 You can check for Homebrew dependencies with `brew search`.
-Some common dependencies that OS X comes with:
+Some common dependencies that macOS comes with:

 * `libexpat`
 * `libGL`